 Interoperability promises to reduce integration efforts and accelerate innovation within automation.
 Multiple proprietary systems that are now in place require standards to provide the required levels of interoperability, such as those that have already occurred in industrial automation.
 These will ensure that devices and processes are “plug-and-play” with any alternate system that meets the required specifications.

 Drilling and Wells Interoperability Standards [D-WIS]

 Launched out of SPE DSATS, D-WIS developed a plan to enable interoperability across drilling (and wells).
-Teams were formed under The Open Group OSDU Forum to develop facets of this system.
-Three work groups are currently active: Reference Architecture, ADCS Software Interface, Semantics of Real Time Signals, Drilling Process Protection, Use Case Coordination, Contextual Data.
+Teams were formed to develop facets of this system.
+Six work groups are currently active: Reference Architecture, ADCS Software Interface, Semantics of Real Time Signals, Drilling Process Protection, Use Case Coordination, Contextual Data.
 Drilling Process Protection is. addressing Fault Detection Isolation Recovery (FDIR), Safe Mode Management.
 (SMM) and Safe Operating Envelope (SOE).